MITgcm/MITgcm/doc/getting_started/getting_started.rst

 need to be stitched together to create a single `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ file that spans the model domain.
 The script :filelink:`utils/python/MITgcmutils/scripts/gluemncbig` can do this efficiently from the command line.
+If you have install the MITgcmutils package, a copy of gluemncbig should be on your path.

 The following example shows how to use the `xarray python package <http://xarray.pydata.org/>`_ to read the resulting `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ file into `Python <https://www.python.org/>`_: